 Race and the Law

-Jointly offered by the departments of African American Studies and Ethnic Studies, the Race and the Law minor develops understanding of the fundamental interconnections between race and the law within and beyond the U.S. You will examine how law has been instrumental in codifying racial difference and racial hierarchies, as well as how racialized peoples have used the law as an instrument of protest and social change.
-Interdisciplinary courses will cover a wide range of fields, and possible topics include The Carceral State; The Civil Rights Movement; Race and Immigration; Social Movements and the Law; Citizenship; Indigenous Legal Systems; Law and Literature; and Race, Environmental Justice and the Law.
+Jointly offered by the departments of African American Studies and Ethnic Studies, the Race and the Law minor develops an understanding of the fundamental interconnections between race and the law within and beyond the U.S. You will examine how the law has been instrumental in codifying racial difference and racial hierarchies, as well as how racialized peoples have used the law as an instrument of protest and social change.
+Interdisciplinary courses will cover a wide range of fields, and possible topics include The Carceral State; The Civil Rights Movement; Race and Immigration; Social Movements and the Law; Citizenship; Indigenous Legal Systems; Law and Literature; and Race, Environmental Justice, and the Law.

 The Energy and Resources Group’s Summer Sustainability Minor/Certificate equips students with practical and relevant tools for tackling the world's pressing environmental, economic, social, political, and cultural issues.
 The program’s interdisciplinary approach imparts a broad understanding of global and local environmental change; the science, engineering, economics, and policy of renewable energy; biodiversity; the economics of degradation and sustainability; and environmental justice.